Emily Ratajkowski Shows Her Skill At Glam Makeup In Hypnotizing Instagram Video

 Emily Ratajkowski can do just about everything.
 The stunning brunette is one of the hottest names in the modeling industry and has build a strong career around her jaw-dropping look.
-But her talents go beyond rocking the runway at high-end fashion shows and posing up a storm in risque outfits for steamy photoshoots.
+But her talents go beyond rocking the runway at high-end fashion shows and posing up a storm in risqué outfits for steamy photoshoots.

-The sizzling Sports Illustrated swimsuit model – who is a successful entrepreneur and famously runs the Inamorata Woman swimwear and lingerie label, for which she also designs the collections – apparently has a knack for makeup as well.
-It seems that Emily is quite skilled with the makeup brush, if her latest Instagram post is of any indication, and can certainly pull off a flawless glam look just as good as any makeup artist.
+The sizzling Sports Illustrated swimsuit model — who is a successful entrepreneur and famously runs the Inamorata Woman swimwear and lingerie label, for which she also designs the collections — apparently has a knack for makeup as well.
+It seems that Emily is quite skilled with the makeup brush, if her latest Instagram post is any indication, and can certainly create a flawless glam look as good as any makeup artist.

 In a scorching video shared with fans on Friday, the multi-talented babe showed off her know-how by stepping in front of the camera to showcase a mesmerizing look that she put together herself.
-The brunette bombshell demonstrated her skill with a glorious attempt at an elegant cat-eye makeup that left her looking chic and fabulous.
+The brunette bombshell demonstrated her skill with a glorious and elegant cat-eye that left her looking chic and fabulous.

 To create the stunning look, Emily went for a subtle, earth-toned palette, reflected both in the shimmering two-color eyeshadow that highlighted her hazelnut eyes and in the discreet blush applied to her cheeks.
 The natural-looking, skin-toned shades perfectly blended in with the dramatic black eyeliner, of which Emily made a tasteful and very inspired use.
-The gorgeous supermodel tied the look together with a nude glossy lipstick that made her luscious, pillowy lips stand out even more.
+The gorgeous supermodel tied the look together with a nude, glossy lipstick that made her luscious, pillowy lips stand out even more.

 As many of her fans will remember, Emily originally debuted the glamorous look at New York Fashion Week.
 The brunette babe was spotted rocking the head-turning makeup at the Michael Kors “Spring 2020” runway show on September 11, where she slayed the red-carpet look in a curve-hugging catsuit and red snakeskin boots, as previously covered by The Inquisitr.